top of page

 CONTINENT: South America

-Chucarosaurus is a titanosaurian sauropod dinosaur from the Late Cretaceous of Argentina, known from fairly intact remains of the left limbs, including a 1.9 m femur.
-It was a large, slender-limbed colossosaur - 30 m in length, and weighing around 50 t.
+Chucarosaurus is a large, slender-limbed colossosaur that reached about 30 m in length, and weighed around 50 t.
 Characteristics in its hips, forelimbs, and hindlimbs suggest that despite its massive size, Chucarosaurus was slender and more gracile than would be otherwise expected for such a large animal.

 Abstract from paper: Chucarosaurus diripienda gen. et sp. nov. is a new and large titanosaurian sauropod from the Neuquén Basin, Rio Negro Province, Patagonia.
 The specimen was discovered in the Upper Cretaceous strata of the Huincul Formation (middle Cenomanian–lower Turonian).
 It includes appendicular and relatively slender elements, with a femoral total length of about 1.9 m long.
 This taxon shows a unique combination of characters indicating that appendicular bones such as the femur, ischium and tibia, show a remarkable morphological variety, greater than previously described, and are morphologically informative as source of phylogenetic data.
 A cladistic phylogenetic analysis placed Chucarosaurus well nested within the Colossosauria clade.